 Do you hear that dreaded call in the morning, “Mom, where’s my math book?”
 Nothing is worse than beginning the morning searching frantically for homeschool supplies so the kids can get started.
 It’s happened to me too many times.

-The secret to avoiding that dreaded call in the morning is to set yourself up for success with organization.
+The secret to avoiding that dreaded call in the morning is to set yourself up for success by getting organized.
 If the homeschool is organized, you’ll know where to find the pencils and the math book will be neatly stored in its spot.

 So exactly how do you organize your homeschool?